Louis XV: Death

 During the French Revolution, the royal tombs were desecrated, partly to recover the lead from the coffins, and mostly to celebrate one year since the abolishment of the monarchy.
-On October 16, 1793 (the same day as the execution of Marie Antoinette), the tomb and the king's coffin were destroyed and opened, and there were two reports on the event: Dom Poirée, a Benedictine monk of the Abbey, described the event as such; the coffin was not opened inside the abbey, but rather at the edge of the burial pit.
+On October 16, 1793 (the same day as the execution of Marie Antoinette), the tomb and the king's coffin were destroyed and opened, and there were two reports on the event.

+According to Dom Poirée, a Benedictine monk of the Abbey, the coffin was not opened inside the abbey, but rather at the edge of the burial pit.
 The body of the King, tightly wrapped in cloth and bandages, appeared to be intact and well-preserved.
 However, once the wrappings were removed, it "no longer resembled a human corpse".
 The entire body had decayed, and a stench so unbearable filled the air that it was impossible to stay nearby.
 To purify the air, the revolutionaries had to burn gunpowder and fire several shots.

-As described above, body of Louis XV, who had not been embalmed as it was the tradition for French Kings due to the smallpox that caused his death, was found in an "advanced state of putrefaction and almost reduced to dust," to the point that the revolutionaries had to purify the air, even though a drawing of the exhumed body suggests otherwise.
+The body was found in an "advanced state of putrefaction and almost reduced to dust", to the point that the revolutionaries had to purify the air, even though a drawing of the exhumed body suggests otherwise.

 Contrary to the previous accounts, Alexandre Lenoir, who witnessed the desecration of the royal tombs at Saint-Denis, described the exhumation of Louis XV as follows: "Surprisingly, this corpse, said to have died in 1771 [sic], and exhumed before me on October 10, 1793 — after twenty years of burial — appeared remarkably well-preserved, with skin as fresh as if he had just been laid to rest.
 In fact, no odor at all emerged when the tomb was opened, whereas the tomb of Henri IV released a strong scent of aromatic substances."The remains of the Monarch were then thrown into a mass grave along with those of the other monarchs.
 The bodies were only partially recovered by Louis XVIII during the Restoration (on January 21, 1816, those of the guillotined monarchs, exactly one year after the others), and were buried in the Ossuary near the Bourbon crypt, since individual identification was impossible—and there they remain to this day.